denglert/manuals/vim/vim.md

 ### Getting help

 ~~~~
 :help                 // help menu
 :help subject         // search for a subject
 :help subject<CTRL-D> // list all possible matches for the subject
 ~~~~

-list all possible matches for an unfinished command:
+To list all possible matches for an unfinished command, press `<CTRL-D>`.
+Example:

 ~~~~
 :col <CTRL-D>